Join now

 Average earnings are higher in unionised workplaces.
 UNISON stands up for your rights as a higher education worker to a fair wage and a decent standard of living.
 If you're a member, you'll get a say in the claims we put forward to your employers.

-You get more annual leave in a unionised workplace
+5. You get more annual leave in a unionised workplace

 The average trade union member in the UK gets over 25% more annual leave a year, compared with a non-unionised worker.
 This is because trade unions like UNISON have fought a better working life on behalf of members.

 All employers have a legal duty to provide a safe workplace, but the union has trained health and safety officers to make sure employers stick to their legal obligations.
+If you do get injured at work, UNISON can help you pursue a case for compensation.
+In 2023, the union secured up to £53 million in compensation.

-7. Moving on?
-You get more and better training
+7. You get more and better training

 Workers in unionised workplaces are more likely to receive job-related training.
 Since 1994 UNISON has reached agreements with employers to pay for courses and give paid time off for employees to attend them.